rebeccak1/enron-email/README.md

 text string)
 c.
 POI label: [‘poi’] (boolean, represented as integer)

+The report for the project is at `enron_report.pdf`.

 This project is part of the Udacity Data Analyst Nanodegree.